isomorphic-git/isomorphic-git/README.md

 without hard-coding any knowledge of the API if I kept the chained commands very predictable.
 I built a purely a generic translator and it worked surprisingly well.
 So you can do *any* current or future esgit commands using the included `esgit` CLI.
-It always starts assuming `git('.')` but you can override that of course.
+It always starts with an implicit `git('.')` so it defaults to working in the current working directory.

 ```
 // Create a new empty repo